code-423n4/2023-05-maia-findings/data/Sathish9098-G.md

 ##

-## [G-] Multiple accesses of a mapping/array should use a local variable cache
+## [G-6] Multiple accesses of a mapping/array should use a local variable cache

 Caching a mapping’s value in a local storage or calldata variable when the value is accessed multiple times saves ~42 gas per access due to not having to perform the same offset calculation every time.
 Help the Optimizer by saving a storage variable’s reference instead of repeatedly fetching it